veepsrock/who/experiments/README.md

     "prevention-treatment-approved": "Discussion of medical treatment for diseases including medicine and procedures proscribed by a medical professional.
 Discussion of vaccines including vaccine safet, side effects, and efficacy"
 }
 ```
+## Zero Shot Threshold Experiment
+The objective of this experiment was to test the performance of different thresholds for confidence levels.
+The original taxonomy we had a 0.8 confidence threshold.
+The two experiment variables are the taxonomy type (parent or child), and threshold (0.8 and above)

+### Results
+Through this experimentation, we discovered that while precision may increase with a higher threshold, recall declines affecting the overall F1 scores.
+We decided to keep the threshold at the original 0.8 level.

+Here are the parameters.
+The results of each run can be found [here](zero_shot_threshold.csv)
+- zero_shot_parent: model predicting at the parent level themes
+- zero_shot_child: model predicting at the child level themes
+- threshold: 0.8 and above